Semi-locally simply connected: Definition

 Most of the main theorems about covering spaces, including the existence of a universal cover and the Galois correspondence, require a space to be path-connected, locally path-connected, and semi-locally simply connected, a condition known as unloopable (délaçable in French).
-In particular, this condition is necessary for a space to have a simply connected covering space.
+In particular, this condition is necessary for a locally path-connected space to have a simply connected covering space.

 Examples

 The Hawaiian earring is not semi-locally simply connected.

 A simple example of a space that is not semi-locally simply connected is the Hawaiian earring: the union of the circles in the Euclidean plane with centers (1/n, 0) and radii 1/n, for n a natural number.
 Give this space the subspace topology.
 Then all neighborhoods of the origin contain circles that are not nullhomotopic.

 The Hawaiian earring can also be used to construct a semi-locally simply connected space that is not locally simply connected.
 In particular, the cone on the Hawaiian earring is contractible and therefore semi-locally simply connected, but it is clearly not locally simply connected.